VincentGarbonick/reddit-auto-poster/README.md

 # Local files
 ## Reddit posts/times
-example_subreddit_times is an example of format you want for the file.
-You want your own copy in the root directory BITCH
+example_jobs.json is an example of format you want for the file.
+You want your own copy in the root directory

-Call it **jobs**.json
+## TIME IS IN MILITARY TIME